RSGallery2/RSG2_Gallery_Component/README.md

 ## History
-The project started in the mambo days and got really big in J1.5!.
-Due to reasons unknown (to me Thomas Finnern) the access to the site www.rsgallery2.net got lost and it was not accessible for some time.
+Incomplete (Gathered or imagined by me, Thomas Finnern) The project started in the mambo days and got really big in J1.5!.
+Due to reasons unknown the access to the site www.rsgallery2.net got lost and it was not accessible for some time.
+Mirjam and "locutusweb" arrainged for a restart on rsgallery2.nl but the connection to the former developers and their interrest was gone
+Mirjam got the version running under J!2.5 and did a great Job supporting user on the forum.
+While starting to upgrade for J!3x she got a baby and does now only user maintenance.
+I finished her task.
+(First version 16.04.2015)
 ...
 To be continued

 #Actual state:
-The components are released for Jommla!
+The components are released for Joomla!
 3.x
-The softare is regularly evolving and changing
+The softare is regularly evolving and changing.
-We are in a continuous process to improve parts here and there If you have any suggestion please use the forum http://www.rsgallery2.nl
+We are in a continuous process to improve parts here and there.
+If you have any suggestion please use the forum http://www.rsgallery2.nl